- Car Accidents

 Illinois’s statute is viewed by many as the “worst” for protecting average bystanders from being sued, while California is considered one of the most inclusive as of 2009, when the existing law was amended to clearly protect non-medically trained bystanders acting in good faith.

-The country of India is a colorful example of why Good Samaritan laws are needed.
+The country of India is a colorful example of why Good Samaritan laws are needed to enforce car accident safety.
 Indian streets are awash in all manner of technologies of transport, from horse carts to semi trucks, and includes a significant percentage of more vulnerable bicycles, scooters and motorcycles.

 The crush of pedestrians, traffic, weak infrastructure — and a legal system that allows dangerous homemade vehicles to share the congested roads — results in average yearly car accident deaths of over 230,000 people.